Stop using tobacco by joining a FREE Tobacco Cessation Class!

 Nicotine addiction is a disease that affects a person who uses tobacco physically, mentally, emotionally, and spiritually.
 The two characteristics of an addiction are the compulsive use of a substance and continued use despite adverse consequences.
 Many tobacco users report their inability to stop use regardless of adverse consequences, including the risk of fatality due to a tobacco-related disease or illness.

 Nicotine, a chemical found in all tobacco products, is the single most addictive substance in common use.
 It has been stated that nicotine is far more addictive than heroin or cocaine, for many reasons.

 Do I have a problem with tobacco?

-Not all tobacco users are addicts.
-Some users never experience withdraw symptoms when use is decreased.
+Not all tobacco users have a tobacco use disorder.
+Some users never experience withdrawal symptoms when use is decreased.
 Nicotine Anonymous offers the following questions to anyone who may have a nicotine addiction.
-These questions are provided to help the individual decide if he or she is addicted to nicotine and wants to stop using tobacco.
+These questions are provided to help the individual decide if he or she has a tobacco use disorder and wants to stop using tobacco.
 Take the Tobacco Addiction Assessment.

 Another way to assess addiction to nicotine is to determine whether you experience withdraw or unpleasant symptoms when not using tobacco.
 These symptoms can include:

 How can I encourage someone to quit using tobacco?

 Family and friends often believe they encourage others to quit using tobacco by citing numerous reasons why they should quit.
 For most tobacco users, the suggestion of quitting typically does not offer the motivation to quit.
 In fact, most who do quit using do so because they found the motivation on their own.
 The best thing you can do is to offer support and encouragement if and when they decide to quit.
 If they are not ready to quit, let them know that you will support them whenever they are ready.